-And we recall that President Thomas Jefferson, who loved the music of Italy, invited Italian musicians to create our first military band.
+Our hearts are lifted when we hear America's many bands playing stirring airs, and we do recall that President Thomas Jefferson, who loved the music of Italy, invited Italian musicians to create our first military band.

-In considering those who have made distinguished contributions to the relations between our countries, I would like to take this occasion to express my appreciation for the outstanding service of your Ambassador to the United States -- Ambassador Ortona.
+In considering those who have made distinguished contributions to the relations between our two countries, I would like to take this occasion to express my appreciation for the outstanding service of your Ambassador to the United States, Ambassador Ortona.

-He has gained the respect and appreciation not only of American Presidents and Secretaries of State but also of the American people.
-Americans in Italy never feel they are among strangers.
-We feel among close friends.
+He has gained the respect and the appreciation of not only American Presidents and Secretaries of State, but also of the American people.

+Americans in Italy never feel that they are among strangers.
+We always have the feeling that we are with close friends.
 In this relationship, our two countries share much in common:

--- Our cultural, economic, fraternal, commercial and social ties affirm our continued cooperation and close association:
+Our culture, economic, fraternal, commercial, and social ties affirm our continued cooperation and close association.

--- Our governments are committed to a world of freedom and peace and to overcoming tensions which threaten that peace:
+Our Governments are committed to a world of freedom and peace and to overcoming tensions which threaten the peace.

--- We are committed to the strength of an alliance that has kept more than a quarter century of peace on the continent and which is indispensable to our concerted efforts to reduce tensions and increase cooperation;
+We are committed to the strength of an Alliance that has kept more than a quarter century, a quarter of century of peace on the Continent, and which is indispensable to our conserted efforts to reduce tensions and to increase cooperation.

--- Of first importance, we share firm dedication to democratic government and the principles of freedom and liberty.
-We in America value the role of Italy in the world, your contributions to the Atlantic Alliance, and your efforts toward a stronger Europe working with the United States.
+Of first importance, we share a firm dedication to democratic Government and the principles of freedom and liberty.

+We in America value the role of Italy in the world, your contributions to the Atlantic Alliance and your efforts toward a stronger and more cohesive Europe working with the United States.